 Most of you have already seen this Letter to the Editor that I wrote to the Daily Local.
-I’m putting this on here more for me, so that I always have a copy and can reference it if I want to, especially if the link disappears.
+I’m putting this on here more for me, so that I always have a copy and can reference it if I want to, especially if the link disappears (which it has).
 Basically, on Monday, there was an article about how successful the Pennhurst Asylum attraction is this season.
 Blech.
 I felt compelled to respond, so I did.
 Here it is:

 Today on my list of things to do is to go to the back of my garage, dig out my “Respect Pennhurst” yard sign and put it in my front yard.
 Down at this end of the county, most of my neighbors probably don’t even know what it means.
 But I do.
 Funny thing is, it just didn’t occur to me that I’d even have to think about it again this year.

 If you read the article in Monday’s Daily Local, talking about how successful the venue is, it’s laughable.
 If you define success as making money by reinforcing stereotypes and annoying your neighbors, I guess it is successful.
 Not one local person was interviewed, talking about how much fun this is — they have to import paying customers from Schuylkill and Dauphin counties.

 Here’s my disclaimer: I parent a child with special needs and I am in a training program at the Arc of Chester County in order to become a special education advocate.
 I am not unbiased when it comes to this topic.

 One of my favorite essays about being a special needs parent talks about the “lens of sensitivity” that you acquire when you have a special needs child.
 I often have to evaluate myself and ask if I’m being too sensitive in some situations.
 In this case, no, I’m not.
 It’s insensitive to create such a venue on this site.
 This whole thing only goes to reinforce stereotypes — that the mentally ill and mentally challenged are odd, and to be feared, and not to be respected for who they are.